 Revenue from school operations is the primary source of revenue of the Group.
-Consolidated revenues in 2020 was significantly affected by the delay in the start of school year 2020 - 2021, tuition fee rebates given to students due to suspension of face-to-face classes and the economic impact of the pandemic that affected the capability of some students to enroll in private schools and universities.
+Consolidated revenues in 2020 was significantly affected by the delay in the start of school year 2020 - 2021, tuition fee rebates given to students due to suspension of face-to-face classes and the economic impact of the pandemic that affected the capability of some students to enrol in private schools and universities.
 On the other hand, the P1.03 billion revenue contribution of new subsidiaries in 2020 covering twelve months, which is 36% higher than their P809 million contribution in 2019 covering eight months, and the increase in revenues of MCM were able to mitigate the adverse impact of the pandemic.
 All these taken together resulted to the Group's P3.00 billion consolidated revenue that is almost equal to that of the previous year.

-Cost of tuition and other fees and general and administrative expenses increased by 5% or P114 million higher from same period the prior year.
+Cost of tuition and other fees and general and administrative expenses increased by 5% or P114 million higher from same period last year.
 The higher expenses in 2020 was primarily due to the operating expenses of APEC, UNC and NTC that covered twelve months period in 2020 compared to only eight months in 2019.
 Compared to the same twelve months period the previous year, expenses of schools in 2020 were generally lower because of the suspension of face-to-face classes since March 2020 due to the pandemic.

-Interest expense and other finance charges increased from ₱129.34 million in 2019 to ₱151.76 million in 2020 due to lower borrowing rates in 2020.
+Interest expense and other finance charges increased from P129 million last year to P152 million this year due to lower borrowing rates in 2020.
 Interest on loans in 2019 was also lower because NTC capitalized interest as part of the building cost during the construction period.

-Interest income decreased by ₱11.86 million mainly because of lower interest rates.
+Interest income decreased by P12 million mainly because of lower interest rates.